paulgb/paulbutler.org/src/documents/archives/what-480m-of-gross-revenue-looks-like-to-groupon/index.html.md

 ---
-name: What $480 of Gross Revenue Looks Like to Groupon
+title: What $480 of Gross Revenue Looks Like to Groupon
 type: post
 date: February 28, 2011
 layout: post